I may get paid commission for purchases made after clicking a link in this post.

 I haven’t had to use the customer support at ConvertKit for much (for the reasons I’ve explained above) – but when I have it’s been amazing: fast and super helpful.

 There’s a chat box in the corner of your screen and anything you get stuck on or can’t figure out by yourself – you can just hop in there and ask your question and get the reply straight back (and if no support staff are available right at that moment, they will email you back later).

 There is support available from MailChimp – I’ve used it in the past and found it to be OK, though nothing like as helpful as ConvertKit.

 But the big problem is that the support from MailChimp is not available AT ALL unless you are on a paid plan.

-And since the main reason bloggers choose MailChimp over ConvertKit is because MailChimp offers a free plan, that’s a big issue!
+And since the main reason bloggers choose MailChimp over ConvertKit is because of MailChimp’s free plan, that’s a big issue!

 4. Being able to have multiple opt-ins running at the same time